 Engagement Period starts when the Firm accepts the Reporting Service Engagement and ends on the day the securities are allotted.

-Engagement Team means all Partners and staff performing the Engagement, and any individuals engaged by the Firm or a Network Firm who perform procedures on the Engagement.
-This excludes External Experts engaged by the Firm or by a Network Firm.
+Engagement Team means all Partners and staff performing the Engagement, and any other individuals who perform procedures on the Engagement, excluding an External Expert.